IRedDragonICY/CompactJV/README.md

 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)
 [![Visitor](http://hits.dwyl.com/IRedDragonICY/CompactJV.svg)](http://hits.dwyl.com/IRedDragonICY/CompactJV)

-CompactJV is a project inspired by the efficient design and functionality of CompactGUI.
-It strives to provide a similar user experience, with its own unique features and improvements with Java language.
+CompactJV is a compression tool using Compact.exe from Windows SDK to Files like games of application.
+This tool is developed using Java language and is intended to be used on Windows operating system.

 ## Getting Started